List of American military installations

 This is a list of military installations owned or used by the United States Armed Forces both in the United States and around the world.
-This list details only current or recently closed facilities; some defunct facilities are found at :Category:Closed military installations of the United States.
+This list details only current or recently closed facilities; some defunct facilities are found at :Category:Former military installations of the United States.

-An "installation" is defined as "a military base, camp, post, station, yard, center, homeport facility for any ship, or other activity under the jurisdiction of the Department of Defense, including leased space, that is controlled by, or primarily supports DoD's activities.
-An installation may consist of one or more sites" (geographically-separated real estate parcels).
+A military installation is the basic administrative unit into which the U.S. Department of Defense groups its infrastructure, and is statutorily defined as any "base, camp, post, station, yard, center, or other activity under the jurisdiction ... [or] operational control of the Secretary of a military department or the Secretary of Defense."
+An installation or group of installations may, in turn, serve as a base, which DOD defines as "a locality from which operations are projected or supported."

-The United States operates a global network of military installations and is by far the largest operator of military bases in the world, with locations in dozens of nations on every continent, with 38 "named bases" having active-duty, US National Guard, reserve, or civilian personnel as of September 30, 2014.
-Its largest, in terms of personnel, is Ramstein Air Base, in Germany, with almost 9,200.
-The Pentagon stated in 2013 that there are "around" 5,000 bases total, with "around" 600 of them overseas.
-Due to the sensitive and often classified nature of this information, there is no comprehensive list with the exact number or location of all bases, stations and installations.
-The total number of foreign sites with installations and facilities that are either in active use and service, or that may be activated and operated by American military personnel and allies, is just over 1,000.
+The U.S. military maintains hundreds of installations, both inside the United States and overseas (with at least 128 military bases located outside of its national territory as of July 2024).
+According to the U.S. Army, Camp Humphreys in South Korea is the largest overseas base in terms of area.
+Most of foreign military installations are located in NATO countries, Middle East countries, South Korea, Australia, and Japan.

-U.S. officials have been accused of collaborating with oppressive regimes and anti-democratic governments to secure their military bases, from Central America to Africa, Asia, and the Middle East.
-The Democracy Index classifies many of the forty-five current non-democratic U.S. base hosts as fully "authoritarian governments."
-Military bases in non-democratic states were often rationalized during the Cold War by the U.S. as a necessary but undesirable necessity in defending against the communist threat posed by the Soviet Union.
+U.S. officials have been accused of collaborating with oppressive regimes and anti-democratic governments to secure their military bases, from Central America to the Middle East, Africa, and Asia.
+The Democracy Index classifies many of the forty-five current non-democratic U.S. base hosts as fully "authoritarian governments".
+Military bases in non-democratic states were often rationalized during the Cold War by the U.S. as a necessary if undesirable condition in defending against the communist threat posed by the Soviet Union.
 Few of these bases have been abandoned since the end of the Cold War.

 Several rounds of closures and mergers have occurred since the end of World War II, a procedure most recently known as Base Realignment and Closure.
-Anti-racist agitation in the early 2020s led to calls for changing bases to remove the names of Confederate figures who fought against the United States in the American Civil War.
+Anti-racist agitation in the early 2020s led to calls for changing bases to remove the names of Confederate figures who fought against the Union during the American Civil War.
 The Naming Commission was created by the National Defense Authorization Act for Fiscal Year 2021, and renaming began in December 2022.